Ocean's 11: Production

-Filming locations

 The Las Vegas portion of the film was shot on location at the Flamingo, Sands, Desert Inn, Riviera, and Sahara hotels.
 One segment was also filmed at the former Las Vegas Union Pacific station.
+According to Frank Sinatra Jr., the Rat Pack members were performing shows at 8pm and midnight during the production, so by the time the cast and crew were ready after the shows, much of the footage on location was shot between 3am and dawn.

 Two Beverly Hills locations were used: the opening barber shop scene was filmed at 9740 Wilshire Boulevard and the scenes at Spyros Acebos's house were filmed at 230 Ladera Drive, which belonged to Hollywood agent Kurt Frings.

 Reception

 The film received mixed reviews from critics.
 Bosley Crowther of The New York Times disliked the film because "there is no built-in implication that the boys have done something wrong.
-There is just an ironic, unexpected and decidedly ghoulish twist whereby they are deprived of their pickings and what seems their just desserts.
+There is just an ironic, unexpected and decidedly ghoulish twist whereby they are deprived of their pickings and what seems their just deserts.
 This is the flaw in the picture — this and the incidental fact that a wholesale holdup of Las Vegas would not be so easy as it is made to look".

 Variety wrote that the film was "frequently one resonant wisecrack away from turning into a musical comedy.
 Laboring under the handicaps of a contrived script, an uncertain approach and personalities in essence playing themselves, the Lewis Milestone production never quite makes its point, but romps along merrily unconcerned that it doesn't".
 Leo Sullivan of The Washington Post called the film "nothing more than a whopping sick joke in Technicolor ...
 It's a completely amoral tale, told for laughs".

 Philip K. Scheuer of the Los Angeles Times wrote that the film "has a pretty good surprise twist at the finish and is, of its type, a pretty good comedy-melodrama".
 A mixed review in The Monthly Film Bulletin called it "an overlong, intermittently amusing picture full of surface effects and private jokes ...
 Despite Milestone's efforts, the first third tends to drag, due mainly to desultory characterisation, but when the raid begins both situations and dialogue improve considerably".

-On Rotten Tomatoes, Ocean's 11 holds a "rotten" rating of 48%, based on 31 reviews, with an average rating of 5.33/10.
+On Rotten Tomatoes, Ocean's 11 holds a "rotten" rating of 47%, based on 34 reviews, with an average rating of 5.4/10.
 The critical consensus reads: "Easygoing but lazy, Ocean's Eleven blithely coasts on the well-established rapport of the Rat Pack royalty".
 On Metacritic, it has a score of 57 out of 100 based on 6 critics reviews, indicating "Mixed or average reviews."

+Music

+Ocean's 11 is not a musical, but still has a few songs in it.
+"EEE-O-11" is the centerpoint song of the movie, being sung by Sammy Davis Jr. midway through and again at the end, as the end credits play.
+All songs were written by Sammy Cahn and Jimmy Van Heusen.